matt-harp/ValheimMods/DevTools/README.md

 DevTools wraps your input in a class and method, compiles it, then uses reflection to invoke that method.
 This means you will need to use `Console.instance.Print();` or something similar in your code to see any output.
 ### TODO
-- User defined usings (currently a static list)
+- User defined usings (currently a static list, should cover most cases though) -- To get around this, use the fully qualified type name